dtinsley333/BangazonPrime_XUnit/README.md

-# Intro to TDD (Test Driven Development) BangazonPrime XUnit
+# Intro to TDD (Test Driven Development) Test the Bangazon Prime Feature using XUnit
 TDD examples for Bangazon Prime

 ##What you will learn.